 Driving to Muir Woods?
 Plan ahead for parking!
 Parking at Muir Woods must be reserved in advance, and the fees are as follows:

 Remember, the $15 per person entrance fee is not included in the parking fee.
-You can not purchase parking at the park itself, so make sure to reserve your spot beforehand.
+You cannot purchase parking at the park itself, so make sure to reserve your spot beforehand.
 Don’t drive into the Park and expect to pay for parking on arrival.

 Parking areas are within walking distance from the park entrance, and your reservation guarantees you a spot in one of these areas.
 Parking ambassadors will guide you to an available parking spot upon arrival.
 Keep in mind that there’s no passenger shuttle from the parking areas to the park entrance, so be ready to walk.